artcom/asset-generator/README.md

 This is a command-line tool for generating custom assets.
 The tool uses the [ffmpeg](https://www.ffmpeg.org/) and [ImageMagick](https://imagemagick.org/index.php) libraries to generate MP4 and WebM video files with text overlays.

+## Requirements

+You need to have [Node.js](https://nodejs.org/en/) installed on your computer.
+You can check if you have Node.js installed by running the command `node -v` in your terminal.
+If you don't have Node.js installed, you can download it from the [Node.js website](https://nodejs.org/en/).

+You need to have magick and ffmpeg installed on your computer.
+You can check if you have them installed by running the command `magick -version` and `ffmpeg -version` in your terminal.
+If you don't have them installed, you can download them from the [ImageMagick website](https://imagemagick.org/index.php) and the [ffmpeg website](https://www.ffmpeg.org/).
+You can also install them using [Homebrew](https://brew.sh/) on macOS.

 ## Installation

 Clone this repository: `git clone https://github.com/yourusername/your-repo.git`